mloberg/OmniBot/README.md

 # OmniBot

-OmniBot is a simple chat bot written in NodeJS.
-It only supports IRC at this time.
+OmniBot is a simple IRC chat bot written in NodeJS and CoffeeScript.

 ## Installing